Originally written in 2017. Edited and Expanded.

 This kind of thinking should scare the shit out of rational people, not because Jesus is going to return to earth — he’s not — or that a mythical God is going to turn the earth into a dystopian novel of epic proportions — she’s not.
 What should scare us is that people who believe these things have the ear of the toddler-in-chief, Donald Trump.
 As anyone with an ounce of discernment knows, President Trump has no impulse control.
 He is megalomaniac who will go to any lengths — including destroying all life on our planet — to get his way.
 That the supreme leader of North Korea, Kim Jong-Un, a man who believes he is a god, is metaphorically waving his big dick in Trump’s face is sure to cause the President to throw caution to the wind and order a large-scale military strike on North Korea.
 Worse yet, Trump has even threatened to use nuclear weapons, answering a question he asked during the election: what good are nuclear weapons if you can’t use them?
 That the Evangelicals who have the President’s ear are encouraging him — using Biblical and theological justifications — to wage war against North Korea (and Iran, Iraq, Afghanistan, Russia and anyone else deemed a threat to God’s chosen nation, the United States) is truly frightening.

 Evangelicals wrongly believe that God will protect his people — as he supposedly did when the Israelites were slaves in Egypt.
 No need to worry about nuclear fallout.
 God will make sure it doesn’t affect his chosen ones.
 And if he doesn’t?
 Well, that just means that God has a better plan and Evangelicals just need to “trust” him.
 Lost in all their “trust” of Jehovah is the fact that the overwhelming majority of earthlings do not worship the Evangelical God.
-We are being dragged into a murderous drama that is not of our own making — not that there is much we can do about it except doing all we can to remove Donald Trump from office and flushing from Congress anyone who puts God, the Bible, and theology over the safety and welfare of the American people.
+We are being dragged into a murderous drama that is not of our own making.
+There is not much we can do about it except working to remove theocrats from office and flushing from Congress anyone who puts God, the Bible, and theology over the safety and welfare of the American people.
+As of today, the theocrats are winning and Jesus is the speaker of the House.

 In short, the Myth of Redemptive Violence is the story of the victory of order over chaos by means of violence.
 It is the ideology of conquest, the original religion of the status quo.
 The gods favour those who conquer.
 Conversely, whoever conquers must have the favour of the gods.
 The common people exist to perpetuate the advantage that the gods have conferred upon the king, the aristocracy, and the priesthood.